Nearly half the country requires no permit to carry a concealed weapon — and it’s a growing trend

 “In an environment where there are very safe seats, you get candidates who, with an issue like gun control, try to outextreme the other candidate,” he said.
 “And in the Republican Party, it’s been especially pronounced; you don’t want your opponents to say you’re soft on guns, because that hurts you in the primary.”

-Gun-rights advocates commonly invoke crime reduction and self-defense in their arguments, but Winkler said loosening restrictions has shown to be driven more by politics than public safety.
+Gun-rights advocates commonly invoke crime reduction and self-defense in their arguments, but Winkler said that loosening restrictions has shown to be driven more by politics than public safety.
 The data, he notes, is largely inconclusive.

 Researchers have sparred for years over the question of whether easing gun restrictions lessens crime or fuels it.
 A 2021 analysis by The Washington Post’s Fact Checker found states with looser concealed-carry laws had a higher homicide rate on average during a recent five-year period than the eight states with stricter permit laws — and that the role looser laws played in higher crime rates — if any — was unclear.